 So this is me…

 In 2007 we moved our office across from an improv theater and on a whim I auditioned and got onto the cast.
-I spent the next 8 years training my butt off in improv, learning short form at first, then long form through an intensive with iO Chicago.
+I spent the next 8 years training in improv, learning short form at first, then long form through an intensive with iO Chicago.
 We formed a Herald team out of that intensive called Cage-Free Humans and performed together for two years.
 I’ve trained with some of the improv greats, including Charna Halpern, Tara DeFrancisco, David Razowsky (still my favorite teacher) and TJ Jagodowski and Dave Pasquesi.

 Film is still my favorite medium.
 I’ve shot several shorts including the Killer Content produced SuperMarket, Bloody Easter Sunday, and The Treasure Hunter and produced The Position and Suddenly The Sky, currently making the festival rounds.
 I am also acting and co-producing the upcoming One Percent, a dark comedy written by Amalia MayValle and directed by Julianna Pitt.
 I have appeared in commercials for Winn Dixie, Shell, FPL, Minute Maid and Sun Drop Citrus Soda.